matatk/agrip/audioquake/manuals/user-manual-part05.md

 ## Deathmatch/Team Deathmatch Maps

-The AGRIP deathmatch maps all begin with “agdm”, then have a number.
-Some of them end with a letter – “t” indicates the map is a 1on1 arena and “l” indicates a large map.
+The AGRIP deathmatch maps all begin with "agdm", then have a number.
+Some of them end with a letter – "t" indicates the map is a 1on1 arena and "l" indicates a large map.

 ### agdm01: The Melee